VikashChandola/cpptftp/README.md

 Project is dependent on following libraries.
 This excludes libc, pthread ecosystem.
 1. boost::asio    : For asyncronous IO
+2. boost::test    : For unit tests
-2. nlohmann-json  : For client application configuration parsing
+3. nlohmann-json  : For client application configuration parsing
 3. m4tx/pyTFTP    : This tftp is used as remote server for Unit tests

 ## Compilation from source